 The father-daughter relationship behind the success of rising Canadian tennis star Leylah Annie Fernandez

-The 18-year-old Montrealer has high hopes heading into Australian Open
+The 18-year-old Montrealer has high hopes heading into new tennis season

 Sitting on the living room couch at their Boynton Beach home in Florida, Leylah Annie Fernandez and her father, Jorge, are intently watching All or Nothing: Manchester City.